cmacdougald/GAME2338/gamereviewtemplate.md

 ## Final Thoughts

-Describe in as much detail as possible what you did or didn't like about the game and list out your reasons why.
+Describe in as much detail as possible what you did and didn't enjoy about the game and list out your reasons why.
-Remember this is a review and thus should stand up to some critcism when making your reasons why you like or dislike particular features of the game.
-This should be at a minimum of one paragraph.
+Remember this is a review and thus should stand up to some critcism when making your reasons why you thought this way about particular features of the game.
+This should be at a minimum of 1 paragraph.

 ## Additional Information